What is Docker?

-Docker is computer software used for Virtualization in order to have multiple Operating systems running on the same host.
-Unlike Hypervisors which are used for creating VM (Virtual machines), virtualization in Docker is performed on system-level in so-called Docker containers.
+Docker is a software development platform for virtualization with multiple Operating systems running on the same host.
+It helps to separate infrastructure and applications in order to deliver software quickly.
+Unlike Hypervisors, which are used for creating VM (Virtual machines), virtualization in Docker is performed on system-level, also called Docker containers.

-As you can see the difference in the image below, Docker containers run on top of the host's Operation system.
-This helps you to improves efficiency.
+As you can see the difference in the image below, Docker containers run on top of the host’s Operation system.
+This helps you to improves efficiency and security.
 Moreover, we can run more containers on the same infrastructure than we can run Virtual machines because containers use fewer resources.

 Unlike the VMs which can communicate with the hardware of the host (ex: Ethernet adapter to create more virtual adapters) Docker containers run in an isolated environment on top of the host’s OS.
 Even if your host runs Windows OS, you can have Linux images running in containers with the help of Hyper-V, which automatically creates small VM to virtualize the system’s base image, in this case, Linux.

-Let's talk about Docker main components in the Docker Architecture
+Now in this Docker container tutorial, let’s talk about Docker main components in the Docker Architecture:

 Docker is the client-server type of application which means we have clients who relay to the server.
 So the Docker daemon called: dockerd is the Docker engine which represents the server.
 The docker daemon and the clients can be run on the same or remote host, and they communicate through command line client binary, as well as a full RESTful API to interact with the daemon: dockerd.